vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > And there were voices, and thunders, and lightnings; and *there was a great earthquake, such as was not since men were upon the earth, so mighty an earthquake, and so great*.
 And the great city was divided into three parts, and the cities of the nations fell: and great Babylon came in remembrance before God, to give unto her the cup of the wine of the fierceness of his wrath.
 And *every island fled away, and the mountains were not found.
 And there fell upon men a great hail out of heaven, every stone about the weight of a talent*: and men blasphemed God because of the plague of the hail; for the plague thereof was exceeding great.
 {% ct 'Revelation 16:18-21' %}

-Because Jesus conquered death, all those who died in Him throughout the ages will be resurrected at His coming and, together with the righteous who remained alive, will be taken up to live with Him in heaven, never to be separated from Him again!
-However, the earth will be destroyed by the most devastating earthquake and hailstorm since the creation.
-Revelation says the hail will weigh about a talent—about 75 pounds—and the earthquake will cause every island as well as the mountains to move out of its place.
+Because Jesus conquered death, all who have accepted His great sacrifice on their behalf and have died in Him will be resurrected at His coming.
+Together with the righteous who remain alive, they will be taken up to live with Him in heaven, never to be separated from Him again.

+The earth, on the other hand, will be devastated by the most catastrophic earthquake and hailstorm since creation.
+Revelation says that the hailstones will each weigh about a talent—about 75 pounds—and that the earthquake will cause the islands and mountains to move out of their places.

 ## How will the unrighteous experience His coming?